 This post may contain Affiliate Links, which means we may receive a commission if you click a link and purchase something.
 Please check our Disclosure Policy for more details.

 If you’re a new home baker or trying to level up your home baking game, these are the only tools you need to stock in your kitchen for all your baking experiments!

-There are a ton of fancy tools around, and I’m all for experimenting with them, especially when it comes to new techniques and trends, but you really don’t need all the tools of the trade.
+There are a ton of fancy tools around, and I’m all for experimenting with them, especially when it comes to new techniques and trends, but you really don’t need all the fancy tools.

-Here is a list of my ride or die tools, that I would recommend for all home bakers to have in their arsenal to accomplish like 90% of all baking projects.
+Here is a list of my ride or die tools, that I would recommend all home bakers to have in their arsenal to accomplish 90% of all baking projects.

 Once you bake more and more, you’ll know the tools that you use the most!

 First on the list is the coveted stand mixer.
 While I did bake for years without one, if you are looking to level up your baking, a stand mixer will definitely help.
 I find it especially useful for doughs, meringues, and other recipes that require a longer mixing time.